For years I have used engineers blue as the basis for when I’m marking out a piece of work, but of late I have swapped to using a permanent marker.

 The image to the right shows a bearing block that has been marked up ready to be machined in the mill.

 The downside of the permanent marker is that it is more readily removed than the engineers blue.
-The benefit is that you get to a touch dry much quicker and you don’t tend to end up with it all over the work surface and your hands.
+The benefit is that you get to a touch dry much quicker.
+Also, you don’t tend to end up with marker all over the work surface and your hands.